 The man who has put his stamp on this one-of-a-kind establishment?
 Marco-Pierre White.
 The legendary British chef-restaurateur and his team have carved out a brand new restaurant and hotel called The English House.
-The restaurant opens in June, and the hotel later in the year.
+The restaurant opens on September 12, and the hotel early next year.

 As you step into the 19th-century building, the fact that it used to comprise two shophouses would not even occur to you.
 Instead, you’ll see a sizeable structure stretching all the way to the back.
 White says: “The buildings were derelict.
 I took inspiration from the original architecture.”